liviucotfas/ase-web-and-cloud-applications-security/8 - Vulnerabilities - CSRF (Cross-Site Request Forgery).md

     </html>
     ```

-2. You will need to replace "http://good-banking-site.com/api/account" with the actual address of the vulnerable website.
+2. You will need to replace "http://good-banking-site.com/api/account" with the actual address of the vulnerable form (ex: https://localhost:5001/BankAcount/Transfer).

 ##  3. <a name='Bibliography'></a>Bibliography
 - Prevent Cross-Site Request Forgery (XSRF/CSRF) attacks in ASP.NET Core: https://docs.microsoft.com/en-us/aspnet/core/security/anti-request-forgery?